THE PERFECT FALL IN NEW ENGLAND ROAD TRIP ITINERARY

 WHEN IS THE BEST TIME TO VISIT TO SEE FALL COLORS?

-We have visited New England twice in the Fall.
+We have visited New England three times in the Fall.
 The first trip we visited a week or so after peak fall foliage.
 It was stunning.
 Because we visited lower states like Rhode Island and Connecticut which were just hitting their peak season, we were able to see leaves in all stages of color over our six state road trip.
 On our second trip in 2021, we timed it a little too early.
 The leaves were beginning to turn, but we had to drive as far north as we could in Vermont and New Hampshire to really see the color.
+One our third trip, heavy rain meants a lot of leaves had fallen.

-We referred to this Fall Foliage map when planning our trip.
-You just plug in the dates of your stay and it tells you what stage of color the leaves will be in.
-Remember, the map is just a guide and that foliage color is based on many factors including summer temps and rainfall.
+Remember, the maps just a guide and that foliage color is based on many factors including summer temps and rainfall.
 We booked our second trip based on the map saying it was peak foliage when in fact it was probably still a week or two away.
 When in doubt, book your trip for a week after peak foliage.
 For us, we were able to see much more color by arriving a week later.

 DAY ONE: BOSTON TO MYSTIC, CT